 North Mississippi Rural Legal Services has a toll free hotline for Mississippi homeowners and it will provide information about the Mississippi Home Saver Program as well as other valuable information regarding homeownership and foreclosure prevention.
-Callers will be assisted in completing the steps necessary to receive help through the Home saver program, and other assistance with preventing the foreclosure of their home.
-Through the hotline, homeowners will receive free legal counsel, advice and representation
+Through the hotline, homeowners will receive free legal counsel, advice, and other services.

 For more information, call NMRLS toll free foreclosure prevention